mleoking/PhET/trunk/util/phet-installer/new-automated/BitRock/docs/readme.txt

                         Installation Instructions
 ==========================================================================

-  Please consult the BitRock InstallBuilder user guide for detailed step-to-step instructions on installation and usage.
-This guide can be accessed online at http://www.bitrock.com and is included as part of the installation in the docs/ directory.
+  Please consult the BitRock InstallBuilder user and reference guides for step-to-step instructions on installation and usage.
+The guides are included as part of the installation in the docs/ directory.

 ==========================================================================
                             Technical Support